 Set back 150 feet from the road, with it's deep porch and oversized windows, the inn at first glance does not look like the 6,000+ square foot lodge that it is.
 Protected from deer by a high fence, winding grass paths wander through the wilds of the back garden all the way back to the open-air hot tub in a secluded spot the yard.
 The garden has been certified as a Backyard Wildlife Sanctuary by the Washington Department of Fish and Wildlife and has been planted to attract the widest variety of animals possible.

-The guest deck, with container plantings and hanging baskets, provide an overlook to the gardens and a place to relax, sip wine, watch the sunset, and you don't have to be a "birder" to enjoy the antics of all the various birds (about 50 different species identified so far) coming and going at the feeders.
+The guest deck, with container plantings and hanging baskets, provide an overlook to the gardens and a place to relax, sip wine, watch the sunset, and you don't have to be a birder to enjoy the antics of all the various birds (about 50 different species identified so far) coming and going at the feeders.
 Right now the garden hosts many species of birds returning and starting to raise their young.
 The view from the hot tub at night shows a million twinkling stars in blissful silence.

-Jill and Charles had diverse evolutions of careers that took them around the country and abroad before they took the plunge to own and run a B&B. Charles had a growing passion for the natural world, architecture, handmade tools & craft, and there never seemed to be enough opportunity to immerse himself in those things.
+Jill and Charles had diverse evolutions of careers that took them around the country and abroad before they took the plunge to own and run a B&B. Charles had a growing passion for the natural world, architecture, handmade tools & craft, and there never seemed to be enough opportunity to delve deeply into those things.
 Jill always relished the arts, literature, and literary events.
 When hosting celebrations in the past, Jill was sorry friends and writers had to go home afterward, and busily planned the next event.
 Inviting guests to stay with them, enjoying good conversation & food, and sharing the wonder of the islands with others makes them particularly happy.

 Originally built as a vacation hotel in 1907 by a stonemason named D.W.
 Gafford, Kangaroo House had a succession of fascinating owners over the years.
 In the early 1930s Captain Harold (Cap) Ferris, a skipper on the Matson Steamship Line, purchased the home after staying here previously as a guest.

 Cap brought a young wild kangaroo home from a voyage to Adelaide, Australia.
-On voyage back to Orcas, Cap played music on the pipe organ he had installed on his ship to calm the young joey.
+On voyage back to Orcas, Cap played music on the pipe organ he had installed on his ship to calm the young joey .
 Cap & Virginia named her Josie, and she delighted their family and islanders with her high spirited antics.
 She was adept at predicting the weather, and the Ferris's knew a storm was brewing when Josie chose to lie down under the big cedar tree on the north side of the house.

-Old timers still delight in telling stories about Cap's unique pet.
+Old timers still delight in telling us stories about Cap's unique pet.
 The islanders and their children loved Josie, and this lovely old home has been known as "Kangaroo House" ever since.
 Back in the 1900s through the 20s it was named the Aloha Hotel and Aloha House when the San Juans were a stopping point for voyages to and from Hawaii.
-It has served as a haven for travellers to Orcas Island for over a century and as a Bed & Breakfast for 32 years and counting, the longest continuously operating B&B in Washington's San Juan Islands.
+It has served as a haven for travellers to Orcas Island for over a century and as a Bed & Breakfast for 33 years and counting, the longest continuously operating B&B in Washington's San Juan Islands.